-Line 5-Federal and foreign income, war profits, and excess profits taxes.
+Line 5-Federal and foreign income, war profits, and excess profits taxes not deducted in figuring line 1.
 The corporation can deduct:

-- Federal income taxes accrued during the tax year and - Income, war profits, and excess profits taxes accrued (or deemed paid) during the tax year to foreign countries and U.S. possessions.
+- Federal income taxes accrued during the tax year and - Income, war profits, and excess profits taxes accrued (or deemed paid) during the tax year to foreign countries and U.S. possessions.\